bendbir/pop_music_gnb_e29/README.md

-# pop_music_gnb_e29
+# Pop Music Dataset Classifier --- Graduate Project for CSCI E-29
+By Benjamin Doyle, 5/2/2018

 This is my final project for Python for Data Science (CSCI E-29) at Harvard Extension School, Spring 2018.
 I use a Gaussian Naive Bayes machine learning classifier in Python to try predicting which decade a song was released, based on it's harmonic and timbre features.

 The dataset used was from an article by Matthias Mauch et al., "The evolution of popular music: USA 1960-2010".
-The graph shown at 1:00 is from the same article.
+The graphs shown in the powerpoint and pdf are from the same article.

 Article URL:
 http://rsos.royalsocietypublishing.org/content/2/5/150081